Forgot Password

 Discover the World’s Last Shangri-La

-Hidden deep in the Eastern Himalayas, Bhutan is not just another travel destination—it’s a sanctuary where culture, spirituality, and nature exist in perfect harmony.
+Where monasteries cling to cliffs and clouds drift through valleys, Bhutan feels like a world untouched by time.
+Situated in the Eastern Himalayas, Bhutan is not just another travel destination; it’s a sanctuary where culture, spirituality, and nature exist in perfect harmony.
 Here, ancient monasteries cling to cliffs, prayer flags move with the wind, and life slows down in a way the modern world has almost forgotten.
 From the iconic hike to Tiger’s Nest Monastery to peaceful valleys and authentic traditions, every experience feels meaningful and unforgettable.

 But Bhutan is not a place you can visit anytime.
 Tourism is carefully controlled, permits are limited, and the best seasons fill up quickly.
 Without the right planning, you risk missing the experience the way it’s meant to be.